yvishalr/UDSonCAN/README.md

 `f` is a global array that is supposed to act as the frame throughout every script.
 This is feasible since the CAN protocol allows only the transmission of a single frame at a time through the BUS and this project is trying to imitate UDSonCAN.

+Every frame is required to follow the UDS message format specified within ISO 14229 - 1.
+The basic message format is as follows :

 `SID` pointer can be used to reference any valid UDS service identifiers.
 Similarly, `DID` pointer available for data identifiers